atallah-lab/neoplastic-evolution/README.md

 	--initial_mut=INITIAL_MUT
 		'none' - no mutations in initial population
-		'single' - 1 gene is heterozygously disrupted in a single cell of population (flag --initial_gene specifies this gene) 'inherited' - 1 gene is heterozygously disrupted in all cells of initial population (flag --initial_gene specifies this gene)
+		'single' - 1 gene is heterozygously disrupted in 1 cell of the initial population (flag --initial_gene specifies this gene) 'inherited' - 1 gene is heterozygously disrupted in all cells of initial population (flag --initial_gene specifies this gene)
 		[default = none]